Budgets - Budget Newsletter

 Voting Locations

 Registered voters must vote at their designated polling place based on address.
-In you are unsure of your polling place, please contact Joanne Stevens, district clerk, at 845-878-2094, ext.
-201.
+If you are unsure of your polling place, please contact Joanne Stevens, district clerk, at 845-878-2094, ext.
+201, or jstevens@carmelschools.org Opens in a new browser tab .

 - Patterson Residents: CCSD Administrative Office, 81 South Street, Patterson